0x1d107/textblock/readme.md

 # `textblock` macro processor
 Textblock is an extensible  macro processor for unix-like systems that permits shell command execution.
-If you want to process some section of your text with familliar unix utilities, like column, fmt or even include a gnuplot figure, then this is what you need.
+Primarily created to process some section of your text with familliar unix utilities, like column, fmt or even include a gnuplot figure..

 ## Examples
 Filtering through external program: